 Can I drive on the Curonian Spit?

-Yes, but you need the car ferry from Klaipeda New Port (30 EUR each way) and there is a 5 EUR per day environmental fee inside the national park.
+Yes, but cars use the New Ferry Terminal in Klaipėda and Neringa applies a local vehicle fee whose amount varies by vehicle type and season.
 The road is good.
 Parking in Nida is restricted in summer; stay at a hotel with parking or use the village car park.

 When is the best time to visit?